phiresky/masters-thesis/content/3_preliminaries.md

 During training, we can either learn the agent policies in a centralized or a decentralized fasion.

-In decentralized learning each agent learns their own policy, while in centralized learning, the policy is shared between all agents.
+In decentralized learning, each agent learns their own policy, while in centralized learning, the policy is shared between all agents.
 Decentralized learning has the advantage that the agents do not need to be homogenous, since the learned policy can be completely different.
 It also means that it's harder